Pacific Ridge School

-Pacific Ridge School, referred to as Pacific Ridge or PRS, is an independent co-educational college preparatory school for students in grades 6–12.
-The private middle and high school is located in the Bressi Ranch community of Carlsbad, a coastal resort town located in North San Diego County, California.
+Pacific Ridge School (PRS) is an independent co-educational college preparatory school for students in grades 6–12.
+The private school is located in the Bressi Ranch community of Carlsbad, California.

 The school educates 685 students enrolled during the 2022–2023 school year.
-Pacific Ridge's main academic and athletic rivals are The Bishop's School located in La Jolla, La Jolla Country Day School located in University City and Francis Parker School in Linda Vista.
+Pacific Ridge's main academic and athletic rivals are The Bishop's School in La Jolla, La Jolla Country Day School in University City and Francis Parker School in Linda Vista.

 History and leadership

 In the fall of 2002, several families began thinking about the prospect for an independent middle and high school in North County San Diego, California.
 They crafted a mission statement to guide the development and operation of the school, formed a founding Board of Trustees, and purchased land in south Carlsbad for the campus.
 The school opened in 2007.

-Dr. Eileen Mullady, an educator with an extensive background in secondary and higher education, came to Pacific Ridge School from Horace Mann School in New York.
+Dr. Eileen Mullady, an educator with a background in secondary and higher education, came to Pacific Ridge School from Horace Mann School in New York.
 She took up the position of founding Head of School in the summer of 2005.

 Current Head of School, Dr. Bob Ogle, joined the founding staff in 2006 and assisted Dr. Mullady and the Board of Trustees implement the vision for Pacific Ridge School, as well as its construction and programs.
 He became Co-Head of School in July 2011 and succeeded Dr. Mullady upon her retirement in April 2013.

-Dr. Ogle holds an Ed.D. and an M.Ed. in Educational Leadership and an M.A. in English Education from Teachers College, Columbia University and B.A degrees in English and Economics from the University of California, Davis.
+Dr. Ogle holds an Ed.D. and an M.Ed. in Educational Leadership and an M.A. in English Education from Teachers College, Columbia University and B.A. degrees in English and Economics from the University of California, Davis.

 Pacific Ridge welcomed its founding seventh- and ninth-grade students in the fall of 2007.
 Additional grades were subsequently added and the first graduating class was in 2011.